Cynthia Erivo

 Personal Life

-Erivo identifies as queer and bisexual and has discussed aspects of faith and lifestyle publicly; she was raised Catholic and has shared that faith remains a part of her life.
-She was previously in a relationship with actor Dean John‑Wilson from 2013 to 2017 and has been publicly linked with actress and producer Lena Waithe since late 2024.
-Erivo maintains a professional focus on performing, songwriting and producing through her company Edith’s Daughter.
+Erivo identifies as queer and bisexual and has been public about aspects of her private life.
+She previously dated actor Dean John-Wilson from 2013 to 2017 and has been publicly linked with actress and producer Lena Waithe since late 2024.
+Erivo is Catholic and has described herself as episodically vegan; she is also an avid runner who has participated in major marathons.